HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 1 - The Concept of Agency.md

 ex.
 What legal concept puts the responsibility on consumers, even those buying real estate, to inspect the products they buy?
 	caveat emptor

+# Agency Relationships in Real Estate

+In other words, an agency relationship is **a relationship wherein one party authorizes another to represent their interests and that second party accepts the responsibility given to them.**